SecureSECO/SearchSECODatabaseAPI/README.md

 * `cmake ..`
 * `cmake --build .`

-It can then be started using `./Database-API/Database-API`.
+The Database API can then be started using `./Database-API/Database-API`.

 # Usage